TKleanthousT/stanley_cbp/README.md

 These folders are created in the same directory from which the user runs the notebook or script (e.g.,`Tutorials/`), and no manual setup is required.

 ## Installation
-Install from PyPI (future release): pip install stanley
+Install from PyPI (future release): pip install stanley_cbp

-Or install from a locally built wheel: pip install dist/stanley-0.1.X-py3-none-any.whl
+Or install from a locally built wheel: pip install dist/stanley_cbp-0.1.X-py3-none-any.whl

 ## Using Stanley in Python

 Example workflow:

 **Import:**
-from stanley import runDetrendingModule, Stanley_FindPlanets, runAnalysisModule
+from stanley_cbp import runDetrendingModule, Stanley_FindPlanets, runAnalysisModule

 **Detrending example:**
 result_det = runDetrendingModule(SystemName="TIC260128333", DetrendingName="DemoDetrend", UseSavedData=0)